 You can inspect the job output by going to GCP Console—Clusters, then clicking on the Job ID link (select the "Line wrapping" box to bring lines that exceed the right margin into view).

 Congratulations!
-You've used the Google API Explorer to submit a Spark job to a Cloud Dataproc cluster.
+You've used the Google APIs Explorer to submit an Apache Spark job to a Cloud Dataproc cluster.